MADA: Meta-Adaptive Optimizers through hyper-gradient Descent: Introduction

 Recently proposed optimizers \citep{chen2023symbolic, xie2023adan, liu2023sophia, You2020Lamb, foret2021sam} report improved performance compared to Adam in specific tasks.
 However, it is unclear if their strong performance generalizes across a wide range of tasks as Adam's does \citep{schmidt21a}.
 It is also unclear if a single optimizer can be uniformly the best across all learning tasks and training regimes, such as different batch sizes, hyper-parameters, and datasets.

-In this work, we introduce the concept of a \emph{parameterized optimizer}, which can be viewed as a unified parameterization of a collection of given optimizers.
-The parameters of a parameterized optimizer define a convex polytope (e.g. hypercube), whose vertices may correspond to individual base optimizers, while the interior represents new optimizers formed by interpolating between them.

-To make this concept operational, we propose the meta-adaptive optimizer (\Mada), which combines the parameterized optimizer with hyper-gradient descent \citep{baydin2018online} to learn the optimizer coefficients. \Mada dynamically adjusts the parameterized optimizer coefficients \emph{during} training, and effectively adapts the optimizer choice to the learning task.
+In this work, we introduce the concept of a \emph{parameterized optimizer}, which can be viewed as a unified parameterization of a collection of given optimizers. \kaan{The parameters of a parameterized optimizer define a convex polytope (e.g. hypercube), whose vertices may correspond to individual base optimizers, while the interior represents new optimizers formed by interpolating between them. } To make this concept operational, we propose the meta-adaptive optimizer (\Mada), which combines the parameterized optimizer with hyper-gradient descent \citep{baydin2018online} to learn the optimizer coefficients. \Mada dynamically adjusts the parameterized optimizer coefficients \emph{during} training, and effectively adapts the optimizer choice to the learning task.
 While \Mada bears some connections to optimizer search methods, such as \citep{chen2023symbolic}, it does not solely output a final optimizer state.
 It dynamically adapts the optimizer to the current neighborhood of the loss landscape on-the-fly, removing the need for an offline optimizer search stage, or an outer hyper-parameter selection loop.